-- emergency services, and proximity to hospitals. - and/or elevations close to river or lake levels should be avoided. - or other threats of contamination.
+- emergency services, and proximity to hospitals. - Floodplains and/or elevations close to river or lake levels should be avoided - or other threats of contamination.

-On the basis of the guiding principles and the siting considerations identified by the study team, thirteen (13) potential plaza locations were identified on the Canadian side of the river (refer to Exhibit 6.2).
-The identification of plaza locations on the Canadian side was coordinated with the identification of plaza locations on the US side.
+On the basis of the guiding principles and the siting considerations identified by the study team, 13 potential plaza locations were identified on the Canadian side of the river (refer to Exhibit 6.2).
+The identification of plaza locations on the Canadian side was coordinated with the identification of plaza locations on the U.S. side.

-In urban areas, plaza sites were generally sized closer to the required footprint of 30 to 40 ha (80 to 100 acres) in recognition of adjacent land use features.
+In urban areas, plaza sites were generally sized closer to the required footprint of 30 to 40 ha in recognition of adjacent land use features.
 In rural areas, where there are fewer land use features, plaza opportunity areas of substantial size were identified.
 These areas provide the maximum flexibility for accommodating a variety of configurations of plazas.